from wallstreetmojo.com

 Bait (or bait-and-switch) advertising is an alluring but deceptive and insincere offer whereby the advertiser does not intend to sell the advertised product or service at the unusually low advertised price.

-The intention is to increase traffic, then switch the customer to a higher priced item when the customer comes to the store.
+The intention is to increase traffic, and then switch the customer to a higher priced item when the customer comes to the store.
 This is often accomplished by inducing customers to buy higher priced models by disparaging the less-expensive product.

 This practice is illegal if customers find it difficult or impossible to buy the advertised item.